Teradata Permanent Journaling: Snapshot Your Tables Before and After Changes

 One permanent journal can be utilized for every database.

 Permanent journals constantly monitor table alterations by tracking all UPDATE, INSERT, and DELETE statements.
-They safeguard against data loss by logging changes until the manual dropping of the journal tables is executed (pausing journaling is also feasible).
+They safeguard against data loss by logging changes until the journal tables are manually dropped (pausing journaling is also feasible).
 Utilizing permanent journaling enables us to circumvent or delay full backups.

-Teradata enables us to maintain one or two journal entries for each modified table record, resembling the FALLBACK safeguard attribute.
+Teradata enables us to maintain one or two journal entries for each modified table record, similar to the FALLBACK protection attribute.

 Although permanent journaling offers some data protection, it is important to note that journal tables require the same amount of space per row as the underlying permanent table.